What Are The Disadvantages of Google Keep?

 This means there are no subscription fees, paid plans, or hidden costs involved

-But for small business owners, using Google Keep and Sheetify CRM together might be the organizational note-taking solution you’ve been searching for
+But for small business owners, using Google Keep and Sheetify CRM together might be the organizational note-taking solution you’ve been after!

 Basically, you can easily record notes and set reminders using Google Keep alongside the powerful tools in any of my three Sheetify CRM business toolkits

-To add notes to your Sheetify CRM business toolkit with Google Keep:
+Adding notes to your Sheetify CRM business toolkit with Google Keep can be done in just two simple steps:

 By utilizing the right-hand side panel in any Sheetify Google Sheets template, you can easily capture, save, and pin notes or to-do lists directly to your Google Keep account.